conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 }
 ```

 This function is pretty much identical to the `query_authoritative_server` function, except that it sends the query to the resolver instead of the authoritative server.
-EZ.

 Next we need to define some of our CLI options using `clap`: